anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06c.md

 <hr>

 ### 3.3.
-[Step 4] Update the BigLake table schema file to include/associate the policy tag, "ConfidentialData" with the "total_amount" column in the BigLake table
+[Step 4] Update the BigLake table schema file to associate the policy tag, "ConfidentialData" with the "total_amount" column in the BigLake table

 We have a file locally already, that we created that has the schema of the BigLake table with the updates we made for the FinancialData policy tag.
 Lets add the ConfidentialData policy tag to the total_amount column.